 - When you do not want to do something that is ultimately healthy for you, arrange to give yourself a reward after

-- Celebrate your accomplishments and, some days, celebrate that you got out of bed.
+- Talk about and celebrate your accomplishments and, some days, celebrate that you got out of bed.

 His Holiness, The Dalai Lama said, “If you want others to be happy, practice compassion.
 If you want to be happy, practice compassion.”